 - Each animal must be shown by the registered exhibitor unless the Department Chairman permits some other arrangement.

 - Health Requirements for Dairy, Dairy Steers, Beef, Sheep, Swine, Dairy Goats, Meat Goats, Poultry, Rabbits, and Cavies: All animals shown at the Hereford Jr. Farm Fair are subject to the approval by the Maryland State Livestock Sanitary Service and must follow the regulations listed on the following website:

-There have been some significant changes for 2017 involving the MDA Fair and Show Requirements.
+There were some significant changes for 2018 involving the MDA Fair and Show Requirements.
 PRIOR TO REGISTERING, BE SURE TO READ THE FOLLOWING DOCUMENTS:

 Livestock exhibitors are required to bring approved Maryland show/interstate health certificate with animals.